 Hours of operation

-Argenteuil Museum schedule (Carillon Barracks) for Summer 2017
+Argenteuil Museum schedule (Carillon Barracks)

-Wednesday to Sunday, from 10 am to 5 pm
+Sundays, from 11 am to 4 pm

-*Guided tours offered
+Guided tours offered on demand for groups

 The Argenteuil Regional Museum (French only) offers free admission for the whole 2017 Summer.